TeleAI-mcp/prime-ml-project-8qd5/README.md

-# prime-ml-project-8qd5
+# Prime Ml Project 8Qd5

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.